It is important to learn how to survive a summer pregnancy ahead of time.

 2. Use Sunblock that is safe during pregnancy:

-Melanoma is common in women in their 20’s.
 Tanning beds should never be used and certainly not during pregnancy.
-Aside from the risks of skin damage, your core body temperature can rise and this can be another concern during pregnancy. (see below)
+Aside from the risks of skin damage, your core body temperature can rise and this can be another concern during pregnancy.

 3. Keep your feet up as much as possible:

-Even if you are not experiencing pregnancy complications such as toxemia, ankle swelling can be a problem for anyone during pregnancy and especially during the hot summer months.
+Even if you are not experiencing pregnancy complications that cause swelling, swelling can be a problem for anyone during pregnancy, especially during the summer months.

 Once you have been evaluated by your prenatal care provider and know your swelling is not due to a pregnancy complication there are measures you can take to decrease swelling during pregnancy.

 Below are some simple tips on how to survive a summer pregnancy.
 For more information, you can check out our article on

 - When possible, make sure your legs are elevated.
 Ideally, try to elevate your legs above the level of your heart.
 This will allow the fluid in your ankles to go back into your bloodstream and be removed by your kidneys.